krutika2509/M2_Smart_Advertisement_Board/4-Test_case/TEST PLAN/README.md

 # The Test plan of this project is
-1. To know the importnace of the project.
+1.To know the importnace of the project.
-2. To know the work in specific conditions.
+2.To know the work in specific conditions.
-* Working Principle and architecture of the simulide.
+3.Working Principle and architecture of the simulide.
 * To verify the microcontroller chip.
 ## Test Cases
 ### Folder structure